-The Pupil simply places their finger on a scanner at the point of sale; a display will show the server the pupil’s name, class and current cash balance held within the system.
+The student simply places their finger on a scanner at the point of sale; a display will show the server the student’s name, class and current cash balance held within the system.
 The selected food items will be entered into the system from an itemised keyboard while the amount spent and the new cash balance will show on the display.

 How is money entered into the system?